City of Tyler honors Rosa Parks with annual event

 Both speakers praised Parks and her actions, but Lewis spoke about being tired of being overlooked and seeing others be silent about racism.

-Speaking on her personal experiences, Lewis left the attendees with inspiration and an asked for the community to stand together as a team and push to make a difference as Parks once did.
+Speaking on her personal experiences, Lewis left the attendees with inspiration and an ask for the community to stand together as a team and push to make a difference as Parks once did.

-Others who took part in the event were Fire Chief David Coble, Council Member Dr. Shirley McKellar, Reverend Orenthia Mason and performances by the New Life Community Church Choir.
+Others who took part in the event were Fire Chief David Coble, Tyler Councilwoman Dr. Shirley McKellar, Rev. Orenthia Mason and performances by the New Life Community Church Choir.

 “I'm extremely grateful to all speakers and I hope it was inspiring to everyone that attended,” said Leanne Robinette, director of parks and recreation.